ozanyldzgithuboffical/Spring/README.md

+# Spring Core
+- Spring is a popular framework which has helper class to make the development easier.
+- Spring is published in 2004 where J2EE was in its 1.4 version.It is developed as a framework to give a response to needs that J2EE lacks of
+- In Spring Core you will learn how to create and configure your Spring Container in different ways
+- In Spring Core you will learn how to create,assemble and manage your Beans
+- In Spring Core you will learn how to inject the dependencies in different ways
+- In Spring Core you will bean cycle

 # Spring MVC

 - **Spring MVC** (Modal-View-Controller) is simply a Spring's technology to create web pages with the written reusable form components